nasa/Common-Metadata-Repository/search-app/api_docs.md

 Tiles are geographic regions formed by splitting the world into rectangular regions in a projected coordinate system such as Sinusoidal Projection based off an Authalic Sphere.
 CMR supports searching of tiles which fall within a geographic region defined by a given input geometry.
 Currently, only tiles in MODIS Integerized Sinusoidal Grid(click [here](https://lpdaac.usgs.gov/products/modis_products_table/modis_overview) for more details on the grid) can be searched.
 The input geometry could be either a minimum bounding rectangle or one of point, line or polygon in spherical coordinates.
 The input coordinates are to be supplied in the same format as in granule and collection spatial searches (See under "Find granules by Spatial").

 A query could consist of multiple spatial parameters, two points and a bounding box for example.
-All the spatial parameters are OR'd in a query meaning a query will return all the tiles which intersect atleast one of the given geometries.
+All the spatial parameters are OR'd in a query meaning a query will return all the tiles which intersect at-least one of the given geometries.

 Here are some examples:
 Find the tiles which intersect a polygon.